-See Section 3.3 (Third-Party Acceptance).
+NHBC - For detailed information see section 3.3 (Third-Party Acceptance).

 STATEMENT

 It is the opinion of Kiwa Ltd. that the System is fit for its intended use, provided it is specified, installed and used in accordance with this Agrément.